crossz/cross_web_gatsby/content/updates/promoting-npc-awareness-across-the-city-advancing-with-innovative-cancer-screening-solutions.md

 ---
 # **Advancing the Healthcare Industry with Innovative Cancer Screening Solutions**

-### **Joining Hands with Bowtie to Sponsor the Take2 Prophecy™ Test for Nasopharyngeal Cancer to the high-risk group**
+### **Joining Hands with Bowtie to Sponsor the Take2 Prophecy™ Test for Nasopharyngeal Cancer to the High-risk Group**

 <br/>